dell-research-harvard/HomoglyphsCJKTraining/README.md

 # Quantifying-Character-Similarity
-Quantifying Character Similarity with Vision Transformers
+Code for our paper: Quantifying Character Similarity with Vision Transformers

+This repo includes